A Class of Dimension-free Metrics for the Convergence of Empirical Measures: Discussion on Theorem

 and

 for any $h > 0$, where $Q,\alpha,\beta > 0$ are positive constants.
 Still, we will use $C$ to denote a positive constant depending only on $\alpha$ and $\beta$, which may vary from line to line.

-The first result is established for the reproducing kernel Hilbert space (RKHS). \begin{prop} Assume the kernel k satisfies the condition (a) in Theorem \ref{thm: rkhs i.i.d.} and $\Phi$ is the unit ball of $\mathcal{H}_k$, then
+The first result is established for the reproducing kernel Hilbert spaces (RKHSs). \begin{prop} Assume the kernel k satisfies the condition (a) in Theorem \ref{thm: rkhs i.i.d.} and $\Phi$ is the unit ball of $\mathcal{H}_k$, then

 \end{prop} \begin{proof}

 Let $X^1,\dots,X^n$ be i.i.d. processes drawn from the distribution $\mu$.
 Following \cite[Lemma 26.2]{shalev2014understanding}, we immediately have

 For a fixed integer $n'\ge 2$ and any $t_p,s_p \in [0,T]$, $p = 1,\dots,n'$, we first compute